 Title: HIV - newly diagnosed

-Summary: 3.1 What Happens Now?
-3.2 Confidentiality and discrimination 3.3 Who do I tell?
-3.4 What happens if I'm not an Australian resident?
+Summary: A resource for people newly diagnosed with HIV.
+Contains information on What happens now?
+Confidentiality and discrimination Who do I tell?
+What happens if I'm not an Australian resident?

 Title: HIV an introduction

 Summary: Did you know?
 How can I avoid becoming infected with HIV?
 What's the difference between HIV and AIDS?
 How can I find out if I have HIV?
 How is HIV transmitted?
 How do I know if someone has HIV/AIDS?
 Traveling overseas Using interpreters